tudorilisoi/flutter_sms/README.md

 Took over from previous owner because he doesn't maintain it anymore. [github](https://github.com/babariviere/flutter_sms)

+## Reason I took over

+I am making an sms app (that I will be making open source also when it is more stable) and I needed a good package for all the CRUD actions that I need to do with my messages.

 # Flutter SMS

 This is an SMS library for flutter.